maxgamertyper/Pyhoot/Lib/README.md

 ##### Joining functions

-* **Join(name:str,quizuuid:str,profile:str,teammembers:list)** -> requires a username to join with, joins the gamepin specified in start(), optional args: profile, can be generated in profile_generator() and Quizuuid, this does nothing yet, teammembers, this will just be a list with the name in it if its empty otherwise it will be the teammembers and the name will be the team name
+* **Join(name:str,quizuuid:str,profile:str,teammembers:list)** -> requires a username to join with, joins the gamepin specified in start(), optional args: profile, can be generated in GenerateProfile() and Quizuuid, this does nothing yet, teammembers, this will just be a list with the name in it if its empty otherwise it will be the teammembers and the name will be the team name

 * **JoinCrash(name:str)** -> requires a name to join with, joins the hosts game specified in start() but crashes the game